 - Risk IT from IT Governance Institute/ISACA is similar in style to COBIT and Val IT but focuses on risk;

-- Verinice is a free open source tool supporting the BSI IT-Grundschutz standards.
+- Verinice is a free open-source tool supporting the BSI IT-Grundschutz standards.

 We are not recommending the methods and products/tools listed above as such, merely providing some options for your consideration.
 If you know of other information risk analysis tools, products and methods worth including in this FAQ, please get in touch.

 By the way, DIY (do-it-yourself) is a genuine alternative, not just a straw man.
-It involves using risk analysis methods with which you or your organization are already familiar, perhaps home-grown methods or even those that are not normally used to examine information risks (e.g. Delphi).
+It involves using risk analysis methods with which you or your organization are already familiar, perhaps home-grown methods or even those that are not normally used to examine information risks (e.g. Delphi and stochastic modeling).
 Most if not all organizations have to examine and respond to all sorts of risks routinely.
 Many use informal/unstructured techniques such as risk workshops and brainstorming, coupled with more structured and rigorous methods as necessary.
 Maybe your existing risk analysis methods, processes and tools are already being used or could be adapted to examine information risks?
-Provided they are sufficiently documented, rational, comprehensive and stable (meaning the results are reasonably repeatable), the ISO/IEC 27001 auditors may be persuaded that your organization understands its information risks well enough to design a solid management system.
+Provided they are sufficiently documented, rational, comprehensive and stable (meaning the results are reasonably repeatable), the ISO/IEC 27001 auditors may well be persuaded that your organization understands its information risks well enough to design a suitable management system.